Easy traditional southern cornbread, made with buttermilk and stone-ground cornmeal, is full of rich corn flavor and has a deliciously crunchy crust.

 If you like southern cornbread as I do, you also might be interested in my gluten-free Old-Fashioned Southern Cornbread, which is a tasty, dense cornbread that doesn’t contain any flour.
 I also have recipes for spicy and flavorful Mexican Jalapeno Cornbread and Broccoli Cheddar Cheese Cornbread Muffins.
 They are perfect to pair with soup or chili.

-Traditional Southern Style Cornbread is a staple in my kitchen and is perfect to pair with chili, stews or soups.
-It’s also the base for my Traditional Southern Cornbread Dressing and Make-Ahead Cornbread Dressing with Pecans and Sausage, and it is delicious paired with with Southern Hoppin’John or Southern Black Eyed Peas for New Years.
+This cornbread is a staple in my kitchen, and I use it as the base for my Traditional Southern Cornbread Dressing and Make-Ahead Cornbread Dressing with Pecans and Sausage.
+It is also delicious paired with Southern Hoppin’John or Southern Black-Eyed Peas.

-Also, if you are a lover of cornbread like I am, my recipe for Hoe Cakes aka Cornmeal Pancakes will make you swoon!
+Last but not least, my recipe for Hoe Cakes, aka Cornmeal Pancakes, will make you swoon!
 This staple of early America is a type of cornmeal pancake that is quick and easy to make.
 It’s also frequently served with southern peas and greens to “sop up their pot likker.”
-For those of you that don’t know, “pot likker” is a Southern term for the liquid that greens and peas are cooked in.
+For those of you that don’t know, “pot likker” is a Southern slang term for the liquid used to cook greens and peas.

-You will need the following ingredients to make Traditional Southern Style Cornbread: stone-ground cornmeal, all-purpose flour, baking powder, baking soda, kosher salt, buttermilk, eggs, and vegetable or peanut oil.
+You will need the following ingredients to make this southern cornbread recipe: stone-ground cornmeal, all-purpose flour, baking powder, baking soda, kosher salt, buttermilk, eggs, and vegetable or peanut oil.

-Generously oil a 10-inch cast iron skillet or cake pan and place in oven to heat for 5-10 minutes.
+Generously oil a 10-inch cast-iron skillet or cake pan and place in the oven to heat for 5-10 minutes.